Freelancing reports always say technical skills are the highly profitable skills — this post is going to challenge that belief.

 He worked in corporate for 11 years.
 And then he just got tired of these 5 things:

-1. Traffic.
+- Traffic.

-2. Waking up early to go to the office.
+- Waking up early to go to the office.

-3. Being stuck for 8-hours in the office even if you have already finished your work.
+- Being stuck for 8-hours in the office even if you have already finished your work.

-4. Needing to ask permission to go on vacation
+- Needing to ask permission to go on vacation

-5. Your earnings doesn’t correlate with your effort.
+- Your earnings doesn’t correlate with your effort.

 Now with freelancing, he’s happy to say that he’s said goodbye to all 5 of them.

 He adds, “Except maybe for #2, but the office is just at home and I don’t have to do it everyday.
-I didn’t have kids when I started freelancing but I’m grateful now that I am able to spend time with them everyday and see them grow.
+I didn’t have kids when I started freelancing but I’m grateful now that I am able to spend time with them everyday and see them grow.”

 But it not just the traffic avoidance and “anytime vacation” that he was happy about…

+“What surprised me about freelancing is how fast it has allowed me and my wife to achieve many of our dreams.
 Within one year we paid off a 6-figure credit card debt.
 Within 5 years we were able to buy our own house.
 A car after 7 years.
 We were able to afford four pregnancies without worrying for funds.
 All while still able to put a part of our earnings on investments.
+My wife hasn't worked as a freelancer since 2013, yet we are still blessed with enough to support our growing family.
+Freelancing has been a real blessing for us.”

 His advice to aspiring freelancers